TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 17/Luke 17.35.md

 ---

-There shall be two women grinding together; the one shall be taken, and the other shall be left.
+There will be two grinding grain together.
+One will be taken, and the other will be left."